yifanzhu1592/Building-Interactive-Prototypes-using-JavaScript/README.md

 # Building-Interactive-Prototypes-using-JavaScript
-All the projects I created within the course "Building Interactive Prototypes using JavaScript (Microsoft)"
+This repository contains all the projects I created within the course "Building Interactive Prototypes using JavaScript" by Microsoft